30 Facts We Never Knew About Pandas

 Image Source: The New York Times

-If you're headin' to a zoo, chances are you wanna see the pandas.
-These black and white beauties are like rockstars of the animal kingdom, pullin' in crowds like no other critter.
-Zoos 'round the world know it, and that's why pandas are often the main event.
-People line up just to catch a glimpse, makin' 'em one of the most visited exhibits.
-Their charm is just irresistible, and they know how to put on a show, even if it's mostly eatin' and sleepin'.
+If you're heading to a zoo, chances are you wanna see the pandas.
+These black and white beauties are like rock stars of the animal kingdom, pulling in crowds like no other critter.
+Zoos around the world know it, and that's why pandas are often the main event.
+People line up just to catch a glimpse, making them one of the most visited exhibits.

 29. Big Fam